 You have many options when it comes to diabetic socks.
 If you understand your condition, you should be able to select a pair that meets your needs.
 Be especially careful about fit if you have poor circulation.
 Limited blood flow to your feet can make diabetic foot injuries worse and can slow the healing of wounds.
 Compression socks should be avoided for this reason.

 Some people with diabetes experience both poor circulation and edema, or swelling, in the lower legs and feet.
-Research has shown that socks with slight compression can improve the edema without worsening poor circulation.
+A study in the Journal of Diabetes Science and Technology found that socks with slight compression can improve the edema without worsening poor circulation.
 Speak to your doctor if you’re concerned about circulation and the fit of your socks.

 Remember to also consider your shoes.
 Good socks won’t help if your shoes are pinching your feet or causing injuries and ulcers.
 Diabetic neuropathy can be a serious condition, but you can avoid many of the possible complications if you care for your feet and wear the right socks and shoes.